Silvercrow123456/Chest_X_ray_train_with_yolov9/README.md

 !python
 ```
 After converting the train.xlsx to .csv through [this website](https://cloudconvert.com/xlsx-converter), we can upload the images and labels to our google cloud.
 I created a folder called training_data
-## Loading needed images(with findings) into virtual machine data folder
+## Loading needed images(with abnormal findings) into virtual machine data folder
 ### Mount our drive to the colab
 ```
 from google.colab import drive drive.mount('/content/gdrive')
 ```
-### Import helpful packages and link google drive to our virtual machine
+### Import helpful packages and create links to our virtual machine
 ```
 import cv2
 from PIL import Image